pyccel/psydac/output.md

     ...
     snapshot_n/
 ```
+In addition to that, psydac also has a class to read those files, recreate and the `FemSpace` and `FemField` objects and export them to `VTK`.
 ## Usage
-The `OutputManager` class is meant to be used as follows:
+Those two classes are meant to be used as follows.
+The `#` line is supposed to represent the end of a file.
 ```python
 # SymPDE Layer
 # Discretization